EmoFake: An Initial Dataset for Emotion Fake Audio Detection: EXPERIMENTS

+When evaluating the English fake audio detection models using the English subset of EmoFake, compared to the results of the eval of ASVspoof 2019 and 2021, all models exhibited an increase in EER.
+This indicates that emotion fake audio has a detrimental effect on the performance of fake audio detection models.
+The performance degradation of SENet and RawNet2 is the most severe.
+And SENet's EER increased by 16.48 when evaluating using ASVspoof 2021 eval compared to evaluating using ASVspoof 2021 eval.
+It can be seen that SENet has poor robustness when facing unknown fake audio.
+Among the five fake audio detection models we selected, AASIST performed the best when evaluated using the English subset of EmoFake.
+However, compared to the results on ASVspoof 2019, it still improved by 7.87.

+The ADD 2022 and ADD 2023 datasets have added many new types of fake audio, such as partially fake audio and scene fake audio.
+Multiple types of fake audio poses greater challenges to the performance of fake audio detection models.
+EmoFake only includes real emotional speech and one type of fake audio which is emotion fake audio.
+Therefore, the EER evaluated using the ADD 2022 and ADD 2023 datasets for the five Chinese fake audio detection models is higher than that evaluated using the Chinese subset of EmoFake.
+However, the performance degradation brought by emotion fake audio to Chinese fake audio detection models cannot be ignored.
+Similar to the results obtained from evaluating using English datasets, AASIST performed the most robust among the five models.

-In order to evaluate which EVC model generated more undetectable fake audio, we evaluated the fake audio detection model with the emotion fake audio in the test set of EmoFake generated by S3, S4, S5, S6 and S7 separately.
-Emotion fake audio generated by S5 is difficult to detect may be due to that the training set of LA dataset of ASVspoof 2019 didn't contain the fake audio generated by GAN based framework with transformer.
-Instead, it is easier to detect emotion fake audio generated by S7.
-Maybe the reason is that the training set of the LA dataset of ASVspoof 2019 \cite{todisco19_interspeech} contained the fake audio generated by models using StarGAN-based structure.
+In order to evaluate which EVC model generated more undetectable fake audio, we evaluated fake audio detection models using the emotion fake audio in the test set of EmoFake generated by S3, S4, S5, S6 and S7 separately.
+An interesting phenomenon is that for English fake audio detection models, emotion fake audio generated by S5 is the most difficult to discriminate, while emotion fake audio generated by S7 is the easiest.
+The performance of the Chinese fake audio detection models is exactly the opposite.
+The emotion fake audio generated by S7 is the most difficult to discriminate, while the emotional fake audio generated by S5 is the easiest.
+The reason for this result may be related to whether the structure of the fake audio generation model in the data used to train the fake audio detection models is similar to some EVC models structures in EmoFake.